nus-cs2103-AY2425S1/ip/docs/README.md

 ## Cute bye message!

 Cheers up the user with a cute bye message!
+Program will then exit after three seconds.

 Format: `bye`